sutrolabs/census-docs/destinations/asana.md

 ### 1. Connect Asana

-* Once you are in Census, Navigate to [Destinations](https://app.getcensus.com/destinations)
+* Once you are in Census, navigate to [Destinations](https://app.getcensus.com/destinations)
 * Click the New Destination button
 * Select Asana in the list